 This is especially relevant on the upper third of the face, the expressive area.
 This is where we form expressions and the muscles around the eyes, between the brows, and on the forehead all engage.
 Make a frown and you can feel the muscles.
 Over time and hundreds of thousands of contractions wrinkles begin to form above the muscle.
 These form crow’s feet at the outside of our eyes, frown lines between the brows, and forehead lines.
 When Botox is injected into the muscles creating the 11s between your eyebrows (glabellar lines), for instance, it keeps the muscle relaxed, so the wrinkle that forms above the contracted muscle doesn’t form.
 The muscle stays relaxed for about four months.
 At that point, the body will eventually absorb the now-inert Botox and the wrinkles will return.
 Another injection session with Dr. Wolok will maintain your results.

 Interested in looking younger for all of your upcoming parties and such?
 There’s still time.
 Call Tri-County Medical Clinic at (586) 979-5100 and make a Botox appointment at our Troy Laser Center.
 A session takes just 10-15 minutes.
-Do remember that it usually takes from 4-5 days for Botox to fully relax the injected muscles, so allow for that time before your holiday events.
+Do remember that it usually takes up to 7 days for Botox to fully relax the injected muscles, so allow for that time before your holiday events.